xcube-dev/xcube/docs/XCUBE-SPEC.md

 --------------------------------------

-This document provides a technical specification of the protocol and format used for storing Zarr arrays.
+This document provides a technical specification of the protocol and format used for xcube data cubes.
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).